 In general, the SKAT system is automated and online.
 However, certain procedures, such as registering and paying the tax on a car with foreign license plates, must be done in person.

 Making sure you are covered in case of an accident, theft or the like is always important.
-However the Danish insurance system can be confusing and complex to understand.
+However, the Danish insurance system can be confusing and complex to understand.
 As there are many different kinds of insurance in Denmark – some required by law, while others are optional – this section will help clear up the ground rules of the insurance system in Denmark.

-There are three types of pensions in Denmark: individual, labor market, and state.
+There are three types of pensions in Denmark: individual, labour market, and state.
 It is important to understand these three and the rules governing them when you work in Denmark.
 Please see this EU document (July 2013) on social benefits in Denmark for more information.

 Some times when you might need the help of a lawyer in Denmark.
 Reasons could range from trouble with landlords to employment issues to family-related problems.

-There are some free or low cost legal help options that are subsidized by the state or offered for free by volunteers.
+There are some free or low-cost legal help options that are subsidized by the state or offered for free by volunteers.